rhysd/Tui/README.md

 The `ctx` parameter is an instance of [`AppContext` class](./webview/context.ts).
 Interface definition is [described in TypeScript code](./webview/plugin_manager.ts).

 Plugins are loaded in https://mobile.twitter.com context.
-So you can modify DOM element directly.
+So you can modify DOM element directly and freely.

 Below is a super simple plugin to filter f\*ck words.